Psychodynamics and cyclic intervention

 The first way uses the already described vicious cycle linking dread, defence, and damage, and considers that anxiety is a response to this cycle.

 A self-reinforcing cycle, linking dread, defensive behaviour, and damage, can come to dominate a person’s life.
-When this happens, a real but unrecognised threats exist.
-They are unaware of: (1) the underlying dread, (2) the defensive function of their behaviour, (3) the driver of their persisting damaging behaviour, and (4) the vicious cycle that is escalating their difficulties.
+While this is happening, a real but unrecognised threat exists.
+They are unaware of: (1) the underlying dread, (2) the defensive function of their behaviour, and (3) the vicious cycle driving their damaging behaviour and increasing life difficulties.
 As the damage accumulates with no seeming threat, the result is a free-floating fear response.
 The vicious cycle transforms dread into diffuse anxiety.

-Here, anxiety is not part of the vicious cycle, but the cycle generates the anxiety.
+Here, anxiety is not part of the vicious cycle, but the cycle generates anxiety.

 *** Include “anxiety” in the vicious cycle.